-Open Office Design continues to be the theme to encourage collaboration and communication, but the need for private and focus zones is still important.
+Open Office continues to be the office design trend to encourage collaboration and communication, but the need for private and focus zones is still important.
 Different generations and different personalities work better in different ways, and on any given day, certain tasks individuals and groups may choose a different environment to be more productive.
 Office furniture companies are continuing to design furniture for a varied work ecosystem.
 Comfortable and casual lounge furniture are used in huddle or shelter areas while bench style workstations are used in the open creative areas.
 Open seating areas, prominent cafe areas, wider hallways, and even games rooms are being embraced by some companies to encourage chance and impromptu meetings.

 FLEXIBILITY on DEMAND

 Office furniture manufacturers are continuing to design furniture that offers options for their clients.
-The standing desk is still popular since ‘sitting has become the new smoking’.
+The standing desk is still popular office design trend since ‘sitting has become the new smoking’.
 From standing to sitting, now there is more of a focus on having options available to work in a variety of positions.
 Also, there is an importance on having the ability to move the furniture around to reconfigure the arrangement to meet the needs of the group using it at that time.
 Using lightweight materials, wheels, and unique designs furniture companies can accommodate on-demand custom office layouts.
 Room dividers are trending.
 They are used for privacy and can be moved around to change the layout of the floorpan as needed.
 These dividers are made of noise reducing materials to help modify the acoustics, and reduce noise, in an open office design.

 COSTS On the RISE